Slyx737/Solana-tipping-contract/README.md

 ## Features

 - **Deposit Funds:** Any user can deposit funds into the contract.
-- **Send Tips:** Only the owner of the contract can send tips to other users.
+- **Send Tips:** Only the owner of the contract can send tips to other users
 - **Initialize Contract:** The contract must be initialized before it can be used.
 The owner of the contract is set during initialization.

 ## Getting Started